QuentinRa/blog.quentinra.dev/info/linux/scripts/index.md

 <div class="row row-cols-md-2 mx-0"><div>

 You can use the command `read` to read input.
 This command takes a suite of 1, or more variables, and stores a word in each variable.
-If there is not enough variables, then the last variables is used to store everything that could not be stored.
+If there are not enough variables, then the last variable is used to store everything that could not be stored.

 ```bash
 $ read x